KTH/devops-course/contributions/course-automation/lerjevik-renstr/README.md

 ## Using the functionality

 This section describes how the functionality is installed on a repository.
-We recommend following this guide when introducing the functionality to future courses:
+We recommend following this guide when introducing the functionality to future courses. **However, for the DevOps course, the only thing needed for the functionality to run is for the course-administrators to merge our PR and create a label `Upvote - Course Automation`.**

 1. Include a `.github/workflows` directory to the repository.
 2. In the `.github/workflows` directory, create a file `upvote.yml` and add the contents of this [file](https://github.com/dmariel/devops-course/blob/course-automation/.github/workflows/upvote.yml) to it.